 If you think you might have ONJ or if your doctor diagnosed you with ONJ after you took Fosamax, you are not alone.
-Thousands of people have filed state and federal lawsuits against Merck, the manufacturer of Fosamax.
+Thousands of people have filed state and federal Fosamax lawsuits against Merck, the manufacturer of the drug.
 These lawsuits are based on a strict liability claim that Merck knew or should have known that Fosamax caused ONJ and that Merck failed to warn doctors of the risk.
 Do not wait too long to file your own claim.
 Like all legal claims, your claim against Merck is subject to time limits and you may lose your right to monetary damages if you delay in filing.
 It's tough to tell how long it will take, but you may recover damages from a pharmaceutical product liability claim for:

 - Past and future medical expenses